jrlhost/testRepo1/README.md

 Added fourth line in VS Code (after closing everything) Editing file again while on Zoom
 Added sixth line on Zoom
+Adding new eight line in VS Code using GitHub Desktop